Oxysterol: Nervous system

 Amyotrophic lateral sclerosis is associated with decreased action of CYP27A1, which can be detected by reduced amounts of the kinds of oxysterols (26-HC and 3β-HCA) produced by the enzyme in the blood.
 Hereditary spastic paraplegia type 5 (SPG5), resulting from a CYP7B1 deficiency, causes a similar reduction, though applying to both free and esterified forms of these sterols.
 Cerebrotendinous xanthomatosis (CTX) involves a CYP27A1 deficiency.
 Both SPG5 and CTX have similar symptoms and are associated with a reduction of 3β,7α-diHCA.
 This can be part of the diseases' pathophysiology, since 3β,7α-diHCA protects oculomotor neurons through activating LXR.
 Another inborn error of cholesterol deficiency, ACOX2, also presents with ataxia.

 Huntington's disease is associated with lowered cholesterol and 24-HC.
 24-HC is made by CYP46A1.

 Parkinson's disease is associated with elevated 24-HC in the cerebrospinal fluid (CSF), but lowered 24-HC in the blood serum.
 This might mean that fewer neurons are metabolically active.

 Alzheimer's disease is associated with elevated 24-HC in CSF and lowered 24-HC in blood serum.
 26-HC is elevated both in CSF and serum.
 In AD, CYP46A1 shows ectopic expression in astrocytes.
 It's thought that CYP46A1/24-HC is reflective of a protective mechanism against oxidative damage while CYP27A1/26-HC can contribute to AD.

 Cancer

-Given the signaling pathways that oxysterols are produced and consumed in, it's not surprisingly that they play a role in cancer.
+Given the signaling pathways that oxysterols are produced and consumed in, its not surprising that they play a role in cancer.
 25-HC and 26-HC have been linked to the aetiology of breast cancer.
 26-HC in particular is also linked to metastasis.
 7α,26-diHC and 7β,26-diHC likely also play a role in the formation of γδ-T cells.